Kavanareddym/IoT_Car_Parking_Simulation/README.md

 ## 📌 Notes

-✅ Check the I2C Address: Most LCDs use 0x27, but some may use 0x3F.
+- ✅ **Check the I2C Address:** Most LCDs use `0x27`, but some may use `0x3F`.
 Use an I2C scanner sketch to confirm.

-🔌 Power the Servo Properly: The servo motor may require external 5V power for smooth operation; powering directly from Arduino may cause jitter.
+- 🔌 **Power the Servo Properly:** The servo motor may require external 5V power for smooth operation.
+Powering directly from Arduino may cause jitter or failure.

-⚠️ Double-Check Wiring: Incorrect connections can lead to erratic behavior or no response at all.
+- ⚠️ **Double-Check Wiring:** Incorrect connections can lead to erratic behavior or no response at all.